-If you’re a mobile app developer in the startup space, one of your goals is likely to make your app accessible and easy to use.
+If you’re a mobile app developer, one of your goals is likely to make your app accessible and easy to use.
 But how can you ensure that your app is accessible and easy?
 User feedback can give you objective insight into if your team is developing the app in the right direction.
 Who better to ask if your app is user-friendly than people within your target audience?
 Whether you are working with users, customers, or clients, there’s something in this article for you!

 What is User Feedback?